Live Content: The Ultimate Guide To Grow An Engaged Audience

 • Large Audiences Available

 The leading social media platforms have hundreds of millions of users.
-According to the Pew Research Center, YouTube, Facebook and Instagram are the most popular platforms for US adults as of 2021.
+According to eMarketer, the top three most popular social platforms in the US in 2023 are Facebook, Instagram, and TikTok.
 Participating on these platforms means you have access to a ready-made audience.

 • Viral Organic Growth Potential